Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 19 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Portland took the distinction of being the most Asian, while Brewer was the least Asian city.
+Portland took the distinction of being the most Asian, while Belfast was the least Asian city.
 You can download the data here.

 Read on for more information on how the cities in maine ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.